Dinety-Team/Dinety/README.md

 2. Install the dependencies.
 3. Build the game.

+#Support

+You can contact us by sending an email to our designated address.

+WuWeiSince2025@outlook.com

 > Dependencies:
 > Unity 2022.3.60f1c1 (The latest LTS before 2025/07/12) </br>
 > Visual Studio Community 2022